Windham, New Hampshire

 Shepherd’s Pantry operates every Monday morning as a drive through from the Windham Presbyterian Church parking lot providing food assistance to those in need in Southern New Hampshire.
 We want to make sure that none of our neighbors goes hungry.

-Due to the increase in client volume in recent weeks the Shepherd’s Pantry Board of Directors has voted that as of July 1st, Shepherd’s Pantry will only accept new clients living in Windham.
+Due to the increase in client volume, the Shepherd’s Pantry Board of Directors has voted that as of July 1, 2023, Shepherd’s Pantry will only accept new clients living in Windham.
 We will continue to serve our client base, including those not living in Windham, and any other new Windham families until such time that our weekly numbers recede.

 Learn how you can qualify for food assistance.